redhat-cip/software-factory/docs/intro.rst

 .......

 Redmine is the issue tracker inside Software Factory.
 Redmine configuration done by in SF is quite standard.
-Additionaly we embed the "Redmine Backlogs" plugin that eases Agile methodologies to be used with Redmine.
+Additionally we embed the "Redmine Backlogs" plugin that eases Agile methodologies to be used with Redmine.